praiskup/praiskup.github.io/_posts/2022-03-10-fedora-builders-for-rhel.md

 ----------

-Copr is trying the best to be as close as possible to the end-user perspective, doing mostly what user would do with mock locally (this way we get the reports that "something is broken" in Mock or Copr really fast).
-And this small RHSM step allowed us to make the EPEL builds in Koji, Copr and local Mock builds (even though [only optional][mock-pr]) much, much close to each other.
+Copr is trying the best to be as close as possible to the end-user perspective, doing mostly what the user would do with mock locally (this way we get the reports that "something is broken" in Mock or Copr really fast).
+And this small RHSM step allowed us to make the EPEL builds in Koji, Copr, and local Mock builds (even though [only optional][mock-pr]) much, much close to each other.
 Till now it seems to be working well!
 Feel free to try ``mock -r rhel-8-x86_64`` yourself.